nagars/SheepTerm/README.md

 ## UI Breakdown

-The UI can be broken down into 7 major components:
+The UI can be broken down into 8 major components:
 1. The Main Window
 2. The Menu Bar
 3. Notebook / Tabs
 4. Frames
 5. Widgets
 6. Auxiliary Windows
+7. Themes
-7. Logger
+8. Logger

 ### The Main Window